junxit/us-congress-bills-111/metadata.md

 - 2009-03-24 — Introduced in House
 - 2009-03-24 — Introduced in House
 - 2009-03-24 — Referred to the House Committee on Transportation and Infrastructure.
+- 2009-03-25 — Referred to the Subcommittee on Economic Development, Public Buildings and Emergency Management.
+- 2009-06-04 — Committee Consideration and Mark-up Session Held.
+- 2009-06-04 — Ordered to be Reported (Amended) by Voice Vote.
+- 2009-06-04 — Subcommittee on Economic Development, Public Buildings and Emergency Management Discharged.
+- 2009-06-08 — Placed on the House Calendar, Calendar No. 64.
+- 2009-06-08 — Reported (Amended) by the Committee on Transportation.
+H. Rept.
+111-140.
+- 2009-06-08 — Reported (Amended) by the Committee on Transportation.
+H. Rept.
+111-140.